-The intoxicating aromas of cumin and mint lingering in the air, the echo of the call to prayer cascading over the cities, the melody of French, Arabic, Berber and Spanish (all from the mouths of locals) harmonizing as if they were one language… simply walking the streets of any city in Morocco is an experience.
+The intoxicating aromas of cumin and mint lingering in the air, the echo of the call to prayer cascading over the cities, the melody of French, Arabic, Berber and Spanish (all from the mouths of locals) harmonizing as if they were one language… simply walking the streets of any city in Morocco is an experience, yet there are so many experiences to have in Morocco!

 One could roam simply just the narrow path ways of the medinas for days, if not weeks.
 Casually crossing paths with a donkey-drawn cart of vegetables, eyes glimmering at glass, brass, silver, gold and so much more sold in the small shops that pile on top of one another.